15 Best Attractions + Things To Do in St Petersburg Russia

 Metro: Nevsky Prospekt / Gostiny Dvor

-Looking for more attractions to add to your list of things to do in St Petersburg?
-How about…
+Looking for more things to do to add to your list of attractions in St. Petersburg?

 14 | THE BRONZE HORSEMAN